Pyrdacor/Ambermoon/FileSpecs/EventData.md

 --- | ---
 0 | Global variable (game variable)
 1 | Event bit
+2 | Door open
+3 | Chest open
-4 | Map variable
+4 | Character bit
 5 | Party member present
 6 | Item owned (item in inventory)
 7 | Use item (from inventory)
+8 | Keyword known
-9 | Success (is chained after other events like battles or treasures and is something like "battle won" or "treasure fully looted")
+9 | Success (is chained after other events like battles, riddlemouths or treasures and is something like "battle won", "riddle solved" or "treasure fully looted")
 14 | Hand cursor interaction
+15 | Say word (mouth + enter keyword)
+16 | Enter number
+17 | Levitating
 20 | Eye cursor interaction

 Research: There might be the following condition types:
-- Eye cursor
-- Mouth cursor
 - Has item equipped
 - Has level
-- Drop items (stones into the well)
+- Has ailment (possibly 13)
+- Buff active (possibly 12)

 Note: In conversations the global variable 0 is checked to be value 0 before executing a PrintText event that should be executed in any case.
 I guess PrintText events always need a preceding Condition event and the global